Painful intelligence: What AI can tell us about human suffering: Necessity of parallel and distributed processing

 The second question is why distributed processing is needed.
 Distributed processing is different from parallel processing in that the emphasis is on different processors working independently with as little communication as possible.
 Distributed computing is important, even necessary, simply because communication is often quite expensive.
 In the brain, most of the volume actually consists of white matter, which is nothing else than ``wires'' (called ``axons'') connecting different neurons.
 Those wires take up much more space than the actual processing units.
 So, the sheer space available in the head strongly limits the connectivity of brain neurons.\citenew{zhang2000universal,hari2017brain} In addition, communication consumes energy which is, again, another limiting factor.

 What makes achieving full connectivity particularly difficult is that the number of possible connections between processing units grows quadratically as the number of processing units grows.
 If you have a million processors, and you want to build connections between all the possible pairs, you need almost a trillion (1,000,000,000,000) wires (assuming each wire can transmit information in one direction only, as happens in the brain).
-So, the amount of connections easily becomes a limiting factor, and it is important to do the computations needed using minimal information transfer between the processing units, by judiciously designing the way the different areas are connected with each other.\citenew{bullmore2012economy}
+So, the amount of connections easily becomes a limiting factor, and it is important to perform the computations using minimal information transfer between the processing units, by judiciously designing the algorithms as well as the connections between the different areas.\citenew{bullmore2012economy}

 This is the central point about distributed processing: When communication between the processors is expensive, special solutions are needed.
-In AI, there is a thrust to distribute AI computation to smartphones that collect the data in the first place, so that the amount of data they transmit to each other or any central server would be minimized.\citenew{xu2020edge} In the brain, part of the solution is that processing is very clearly distributed on the level of large brain areas.
+In AI, there is a thrust to distribute AI computation to smartphones that collect the data in the first place, so that the amount of data they transmit to each other or any central server would be minimized.\footnote{Reviewed by \citet{xu2020edge}, but see also \citet{corneo2021surrounded} for a critique of such distribution in the current infrastructure.} In the brain, part of the solution is that processing is very clearly distributed on the level of large brain areas.
 There are areas responsible for processing visual input, areas for processing auditory input, areas responsible for moving the muscles, areas for spatial navigation, and so on.
 Each of these areas does its computations relatively independently.
 That is possible partly because they get different input (visual vs.\ auditory), and partly because they need to solve different computational tasks (object recognition vs.\ moving muscles).
 The communication \textit{between} those areas can then be strongly limited, and less wiring is needed.

 Distributed processing will create its design problems, just like parallel processing.
 Some tasks are easy to distribute over processors, while others are less so.
 Again, neural networks are an example of processing which is highly, even massively distributed, and clearly works well in applications such as sensory processing of images and sounds.
 Considering the example of finding a small object in an image described above, it is easy to see that the computation described is also strongly distributed since the 100 processors each get their own input and then do their computations with no communication between them needed.